 - Beneficial flavonoids (e.g. epicatechin)

 Dark chocolate is derived from the cocoa tree, Latin name Theobroma cacao.
 It is known to have antioxidant properties, as well as other aspects beneficial to your health, importantly contributing to cardioprotective effects .
 To reap these benefits, it is considered sensible to consume at least 70% cacao chocolate at a quantity of approximately 30g – 60g per day.
-Ultimately, you want the darker, unsweetened cocoa powder based good when thinking about your health.
+Ultimately, you want the darker, unsweetened cocoa powder based chocolate when thinking about your health.

 The lighter the chocolate, the darker the effects

 The reason lighter, especially white, chocolate isn’t as good for your health is due to the processing that takes place to get the product from powder to packet.
-White chocolate is highly processed, and during this phase loses most of its antioxidants and healthy flavonoids.
+White chocolate is highly processed, and during processing loses most of its antioxidants and healthy flavonoids.
 Additionally, it contains more refined sugar, which adds to the sweetness but could worsen cholesterol, cause cravings and contribute to high blood sugar levels.

-Studies have also shown that when you eat chocolate with milk, or choose to eat the more milky forms of chocolate, your absorption of antioxidants is decreased .
+Studies have also shown that when you eat chocolate with milk, your absorption of antioxidants is decreased .
 In this case, when picking chocolate with your health in mind, go for the darker choice and leave the milk for another time.

 A healthy diet